pnp/sp-dev-fx-webparts/samples/react-svg-to-json-converter/README.md

 - in the command-line run:
   - **npm install**
   - **gulp serve**
 > Include any additional steps as needed.

-## Features

-1. Reads SVGs from a Sharepoint Document Library and displays their name in a dropdown
-2. Allows users to select an SVG, the SVG code will now be visible in an output box
-3. Allows users to convert this SVG code to a JSON format that is accepted by a SharePoint List column.

 ## References